redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `multi_header`

-Decode headers into an extra set of `meta` keys with the suffix `_multi`, containing strings of JSON arrays so that duplicate header values can be accessed.
-These can be used from bloblang with code like `meta("key_multi").parse_json().contains("foo")`
+Decode headers into lists to allow handling of multiple values with the same key

 Type: `bool`